ionic-team/ionic-docs/src/content/faq/glossary.md

  <section id="android-sdk">
     <a href="#android-sdk"><h3>Android SDK</h3></a>
-    <p>The <a href="http://developer.android.com/sdk/index.html" target="_blank">Android SDK</a> is a software development kit that for developers building for Google's Android Platform.
+    <p>The <a href="http://developer.android.com/sdk/index.html" target="_blank">Android SDK</a> is a software development kit built for developers building for Google's Android Platform.
 It includes tools for building, testing, and debugging Android applications.</p>
   </section>

   <section id='android-studio'>